Anirban166/Go-Codeline/README.md

     - Operations supported include `/, *, +, -`
     - `real()` & `imag()` give desired components with `size/2` (64 for 128, 32 for 64)
     - can use `complex` function as an alternative. (eg: `var n complex128 = complex(10, 12)`) //10+12i
-- Strings (utf-8) in go are immutable (can't be changed), can be concatenated with `+` and are aliases for bytes.
+- Strings (utf-8) in Go are immutable (can't be changed), can be concatenated with `+` and are aliases for bytes.
 Eg:
 ```go
 a := "Fit"
 fmt.Printf("%v, %T", a[1], a[1]) // 105, uint8